History

 February 28 in Yankee History

-• Several springs ago, much of the Yankee controversy spun around the late George Steinbrenner and his criticism of Derek Jeter regarding his level of intensity and commitment to his game.
+• Years ago, much of the Yankee controversy spun around the late George Steinbrenner and his criticism of Derek Jeter regarding his level of intensity and commitment to his game.
 It seemed a tempest in a teapot when they did a series of Visa commercials together lampooning the alleged late-night partying, and then suddenly, Jeter was named team captain.
-Although I’m sure no one knew that Alex Rodriguez would be joining him on the left side of the Yankee infield soon, the timing of Derek’s receipt of this honor before that Trade was fortuitous.
+Although I’m sure no one knew that Alex Rodriguez would be joining him on the left side of the Yankee infield soon, the timing of Derek’s receipt of this honor before that trade was fortuitous.
 These musings flow from the fact that it was February 28 in 1991 that Don Mattingly became the 10th Yankee captain.
 Donnie, who served in that capacity through 1995, his last year in Pinstripes, arrived on the scene as hitting coach the same year Jeter began his first full season holding that title.
-Donnie served as Joe Torre’s bench coach in 2007-2009, and takes over as manager now.
+Donnie served as Joe Torre‘s bench coach for the Dodgers in 2007-2009, then took over as manager, and joined the Marlins in that capacity in 2016.

 • In February 2003, Darryl Strawberry announced he would not be serving in the Yankee Player Development office, and he has been gravitating more to his original ballclub in Flushing ever since.
 But he wore the Yankee Pinstripes back on February 28, 2000, when Bud Selig handed Darryl his third cocaine-related suspension.